Disk-like surfaces of section and symplectic capacities: Introduction

-\begin{theorem}[Hryniewicz-Salom\~{a}o] Let $\alpha$ be a dynamically convex contact form on $S^3$ (not necessarily non-degenerate) and let $\gamma$ be any simple periodic Reeb orbit of $\alpha$.
-Then $\gamma$ bounds a disk-like global surface of section for the Reeb flow of $\alpha$ if and only if $\gamma$ is a Hopf orbit. \end{theorem}
+The significance of Hopf orbits to our discussion is the following.
+By work of Hryniewicz-Salom\~{a}o \cite{HS11} and Hryniewicz \cite{Hry14}, a simple periodic orbit of a dynamically convex Reeb flow on $S^3$ bounds a disk-like global surface of section if and only if it is a Hopf orbit.\\

-\begin{remark} It is proved by Florio-Hryniewicz \cite[Proposition 2.8]{FH21} that every Hopf orbit of a dynamically convex Reeb flow on $S^3$ in fact bounds a disk-like global surface of section which is $\partial$-strong in the sense of Definition \ref{def:non_degenerate_surface_of_section}.
-Thus Theorem \ref{theorem:area_of_surface_of_section_bounds_cylindrical_capacity} is indeed applicable to these surfaces of section. \end{remark}

-While Hopf orbits need not bound disk-like global surfaces of section for general star-shaped domains, it is shown by Hofer-Wysocki-Zehnder \cite{HWZ96} that Hopf orbits always exist.
-Given a star-shaped domain $X\subset\BR^4$, let us therefore define

-Although not explicitly stated in this form, the proof of the existence result of Hopf orbits in \cite{HWZ96} shows slightly more.